River Irvine: Waterfalls and weirs

-Drownings
+Incidents

+Over the centuries the River Irvine and its tributaries have been associated with many violent deaths and accidental drownings, some famous enough to have been recorded and remembered in the folklore of the county.
+It is recorded that a deep pool in the River Irvine at Irvine was called the 'Witches Plumb' and that it may have been used to duck supposed witches to see if the Devil would save them.
+This pool lay near the site of the old Gallows Knowe where the old Irvine Royal Academy building was constructed.
 In the 19th century a Mr. Roxborough, weaver of Galston, after a drinking bout lasting several days, called for his suit one night, saying that the gentleman in black wanted him.
 Leaving the house with the imaginary man he was later found drowned at the large whinstone rock near the southern termination of the Shawhill Woods at Hurlford by some of Mr John Carse's sons.
 Margaret Irvine of the nearby old Shaw Farm had something of a reputation as a witch and it was thought appropriate that a man drowned by the Devil should be recovered by one of his adherents.
 Placed on a cart, the body was taken to Galston, accompanied en route by an unknown man dressed in black!

 Maid Morville's mound was located to the left of the bridge over the Irvine at Holmford near Dreghorn.
 It commemorated the tragic drowning of a female member of this family whilst crossing the Irvine at the old ford.
 The De Morvilles were the overlords of the Baillie of Cunninghame in feudal times.
 The mound was destroyed by the earthworks of the new expressway.
 A 'Maid Morville' street still exists in Dreghorn to commemorate the event.
 A tombstone in Dreghorn parish churchyard records the tragedy of the drowning in the Annick Water at Perceton of Aurthur Watson, aged two years and eight months on the twelfth of July 1867.
 His mother was Agnes McAntosh.

-In 1843 two young women crossing the pedestrian 'Auld brig (1824)' across the Carmel in Kilmaurs on a stormy night December night carrying a heavy load between them; they missed the way and the one in front was swept away and drowned.

-On 18 August 2007 a Stewarton boy fell into the Annick Water when it was in flood.
-The scene of the tragedy was near Lainshaw House.
-Royal Navy 'Search and Rescue' helicopter from HMS Gannet searched the river for several hours, unsuccessfully.
-The body was found in the river a few days later near the sewerage works.